connervieira/Bubble/README.md

 ### Highly Configurable

-Bubble's configuration file, `store/config.php` allows plenty of customization without ever modifying the source code of other pages.
+Bubble's configuration system allows plenty of customization without ever modifying the source code of any pages.
+You can change the background colors of pages, the border radius of product tiles, and plenty more!

 ### Accessible